From the Chair Note

 Our committee began 2018 with a superb seminar in Nashville.
 Under the leadership of Bill Hubbard and Kristin Orr, we had a conference with a program that built upon the 25th anniversary of the Supreme Court's decision in Daubert.
 In addition, for the first time, we had separate regulatory and litigation tracks for part of the conference.
 We continued the expanded networking opportunities that began last year.
 Feedback from those in attendance was extremely positive.
 Thanks to all of our sponsors and presenters.
 As hard as it is to believe, work has already begun on planning the 2019 conference, again under the leadership of Bill and Kristin.
 Please contact them if you would like to get involved.

-Publications are a strength of our committee.
+Publications are the strength of our committee.
 Besides this issue of For the Defense, there are a number of other opportunities, such as our electronic newsletter.
 Please contact Susan Van Gelder, who is our Publications Chair or Irving Jones, who is Vice Chair of Publications, if you would like to write for one of the DRI publications.

 Before turning to this issue of For the Defense, I would like to mention one new initiative that TTEL is starting in 2018.
 In addition to webinars, we will be introducing podcasts.
 Watch out for announcements.
 If you have an idea for a podcast, please contact Roy Prather, who is our Online Programming Chair or Alana Fortna, who is Vice Chair.
-Also contact one of them with ideas for webinars.
+Also, contact one of them with ideas for webinars.

 Turning to this issue of For the Defense, members of the Committee have offered four timely and thoughtful articles that we hope will be of broad interest to DRI members.

-Oliver Twaddell, George Buermann, Susan Smith and Joseph Welter of Goldberg Segalla have authored an excellent overview of the developing law related to so called emerging contaminants.
+Oliver Twaddell, George Buermann, Susan Smith and Joseph Welter of Goldberg Segalla have authored an excellent overview of the developing law related to so-called emerging contaminants.
 They focus on perfluorinated chemicals and 1,4 dioxane, which are two of those contaminants and are now a major focus of attention of both regulators and the plaintiffs' bar.
 Much of what the authors discuss will extend to other currently unregulated contaminants.

 Superfund is a major area of practice for a significant number of TTEL members.
 Joe Hovermill and Elizabeth Haley have authored an excellent piece on challenges to remedy selection, including the use of matters outside the administrative record.
 They focus on the critical importance of preserving challenges to the administrative record, using a very recent case to highlight the key takeaways.

-Forum shopping - so called "litigation tourism" -has long been a source of frustration for defendants.
-Plaintiffs with no real connection to their chosen forum have sometimes been able to forum shop their way to favorable verdicts in pro plaintiff jurisdictions.
+Forum shopping - so-called "litigation tourism" -has long been a source of frustration for defendants.
+Plaintiffs with no real connection to their chosen forum have sometimes been able to forum shop their way to favorable verdicts in pro-plaintiff jurisdictions.
 James Brady and Melissa Roemer offer an excellent early assessment of whether the Supreme Court's recent decisions in the Bristol-Myers Squibb and BNSF cases are likely to undercut "litigation tourism" by the plaintiffs' bar.

 Lastly, Deanna Ballou has given us a fascinating piece on the litigation that is developing out of the opioid crisis.
 Here, it seems that the claims and defenses both are reminiscent of both tobacco and MTBE and the litigation that is now pending related to climate change.